 The passion that Star Wars has generated is a lot like the Force itself: it surrounds us and penetrates us, and quite possibly — binds the galaxy together.
-From reading the comics to splashing out on memorabilia, and even exchanging thoughts on social media about the highly anticipated new film, there’s so much sci-fi fun to be had by Star Wars fans everywhere!
+From reading the comics to splashing out on memorabilia, and even exchanging thoughts on social media about the new movies and TV shows, there’s so much sci-fi fun to be had by Star Wars fans everywhere!
 But you don’t have to go on an intergalactic adventure to realize the power of the force.
-You can practice a Jedi mind trick or two right here on planet earth at these out-of-this-world locations.
+You can practice a Jedi mind trick or two right here on planet Earth at these out-of-the-world locations.

-Mos Espa, TunisiaTunisia is recognized as the stand-in for Tatooine amongst Star Wars fans.
-Everything from a young Luke working the moisture farms to Shmi Skywalker’s funeral has taken place in this North African country.
-Out of all the attractions to see here, none are as highly rated as Mos Espa.
-The set was built in the middle of the desert and still stands today.
 While there are no roads that directly lead there, most hotels offer transportation to and from the site.
-Once there, you can see the whole town, from the Pod-racing arena, the Mos Espa streets with Watto’s shop, and even the market where Sebulba threatens a glutenous Jar Jar!
+Once there, you can see the whole town, from the Podracing arena, the Mos Espa streets with Watto’s shop, and even the market where Sebulba threatens a gluttonous Jar Jar!
 If you arrive early, you can have the whole place to yourself, and apparently being there at sunset is a special moment that will most likely be a tearjerker for the obsessed fan.
 We can hear the famous score now *wipes tear*!

 Home to the world’s largest privately owned collection of Star Wars memorabilia, a visit to Rancho Obi-Wan is sure to be a religious experience for fans.
 After amassing over 300,000 themed pieces, superfan and collector Steve Sansweet opened the ranch in 1998.
-Located an hour north of San Francisco, you can have a personal guided tour of the 9,000-square-foot museum for an $85 ticket.
-And while that’s pricey, keep in mind that you’ll be able to check out everything from props used in the films to vintage arcade machines!
-Plus, for an extra $15, Steve himself will guide the tour and tell you stories of how he acquired his most precious items.
-Tickets for younglings from ages 6-12 are $25, with one adult required for every two younglings.
+Located an hour north of San Francisco, you can take a guided tour of the massive museum for $75 per ticket.

 Redwood National Park, California